xirelogy/velo/README.md

 ### Using from composer

-- Usimg velo from composer:
+- Using velo from composer:
   ```
   composer require xirelogy/velo
   ```